kurmanka/aws-jq/README.md

 Done:

-- EC2 instances: starting and stopping.
+- EC2 instances: starting and stopping
-- EBS volumes: attaching and detaching.
+- EBS volumes: attaching and detaching
-- Elastic IP addresses: associating and disassociating.
+- Elastic IP addresses: associating and disassociating

 Near-term to do: